CtrlK

 Specificity

-Names the domain (frontend interfaces) and mentions some actions (build web components, pages, applications, generates code), but lacks comprehensive specific actions like 'create responsive layouts, implement animations, style forms'.
+Names the domain (frontend interfaces) and some actions (build web components, pages, applications, generates code), but lacks specific concrete actions like 'create responsive layouts, implement animations, style forms' — it stays at a moderate level of specificity.

 2 / 3